skysqlinc/skysql-docs/docs/Connecting to Sky DBs ae0bd7d47675416e9cd0bf2ba21d066c/Connect from Python App 8bc740a2fd7145e099b41cd1b1f7c289.md

 method. |
 | close() | Closes the connection. |

-Determine the [connection
-information](../../../connection-parameters-portal/) for your MariaDB SkySQL database service:
+Determine the connection information for your SkySQL database service:

 | connect()
 parameter | Where to find it |